PaulDance/cargo-liner/README.md

 ❯ cargo help liner
 Cargo subcommand to install and update binary packages listed in configuration.

-Usage: cargo liner [COMMAND]
+Usage: cargo liner [OPTIONS] [COMMAND]

 Commands:
+  ship
-  ship    The default command if omitted: install and update configured packages import  Import the `$CARGO_HOME/.crates.toml` Cargo-edited save file as a new Liner configuration file help    Print this message or the help of the given subcommand(s)
+          The default command if omitted: install and update configured packages import
+          Import the `$CARGO_HOME/.crates.toml` Cargo-edited save file as a new Liner configuration file help
+          Print this message or the help of the given subcommand(s)

 Options:
+  -h, --help
-  -h, --help     Print help information
+          Print help information (use `-h` for a summary)

+  -V, --version
-  -V, --version  Print version information
+          Print version information
 ```